microshare/microshare.github.io/docs/0.1/advanced/lorawan-devices/kerlink-tutorial.md

 toc: true
 ---

-This this configuration, we assume that you have followed the [quick start](../../getting-started-quick-start).
+In this configuration, we assume that you have followed the [quick start](../../getting-started-quick-start).
 You should know how to generate a Pipe Token, and what a recType is.

 To route all new packets recevied by a Kerlink gateway to your microshare.io account:

 * Login to your Kerlink SPN
 * Go to Configuration -> Service (on the left hand side tabs)

-* There will be 3 fields to fill in as follow:
+* There will be 3 fields to fill in as shown below:
 1. in hostname, enter `https://api.microsahre.io`
 2. in port `443`
 3. in path enter `/share/:recType/token/:pipeToken/` and replace `:recType` by the record type you have selected for this data, and `:pipeToken` by the pipe token you have generated.